 On May 5, 2017 Mrs. Nesbitt organized the Order of the Monarchs of Rheims.
+She was elected as Regent Emerita, in perperuity, Order of the Monarchs of Rheims and appointed First Dame in the Order of St. Denis.
 All Monarchs coroneted at Rheims Cathedral represent the most elegant and greatest kings in the history of Europe, as well as the nation that helped to bring about our American Revolution.
 It was one of the greatest dynasties in Europe.
 Please reference the complete listing on the HSC site for further details.

 Mrs. Nesbitt is a recipient of the Albert Nelson Marquis Lifetime Achievement Award.
 She is listed in all Marquis Who's Who editions.

 The Bexar County Court of Commissioners at San Antonio, Texas conferred the title of Hidalgo (a member of the lower nobility of Spain), upon Mrs. Nesbitt.
 She is also the National Recipient of the Silver Good Citizenship Medal from the National Society Sons of the American Revolution, the Varina Howell Davis Medal, and the Honor Award for Historic Preservation.